marioy47/learn-strauss/README.md

 }
 ```

-- A script that uses that class
+- A script that uses the `Mario` class

 ```php
 <?php // public/index.php